NotIndex

 • don’t smoke

-• talk to your healthcare professional about osteoporosis medicine
+• talk to your healthcare professional, like your nurse practitioner or family doctor, about osteoporosis medicine

 Osteoporosis medicine